|

 Lake Guitar |

-desperate attempt to keep a sick band alive.
+A desperate attempt to keep a sick band alive.
 The patient didn't

 survive. |